 Every journey has long travelling days and today we will venture deep into the Namib Desert.
-Making our way from the grasslands to the red dunes that cover the western reaches of the desert.
-Our accommodation this evening is at the tip of the dune fields and enjoy the unique sounds of the barking gecko as we fall asleep.
+We make our way from the grasslands to the red dunes that cover the western reaches of the desert.
+Our accommodation this evening is at the tip of the dune fields where we enjoy the unique sounds of the Barking Gecko as we fall asleep.

 Accommodation: Two Per Permanent Tent: Namib Naukluft Habitat OR Desert Camp